 - 1 out of 5 women and 1 out of 10 men will be victims of obsessive stalking in their adult life

-Typically, all over the world it is women who are stalked.
+Typically, all over the world, it is women who are stalked.
 These are mostly situations where it is the boyfriend or lover who is directly involved.
 It might not be limited to simply following the woman where she goes.
-Stalking often includes defiling the victim’s property, leaving threatening email, SMS and WhatsApp messages and notes.
+Stalking often includes defining the victim’s property, leaving threatening email, SMS and WhatsApp messages and notes.

 Such stalkers are often known to illegally watch and follow women over a certain period of time.
 It should not be ignored under any circumstances.
 This crime is of a complicated nature, which often goes unreported and is easily misunderstood.
 But there will be always signs of a stalker that you need to read.